-The caps pressure rating varies by engine application anywhere from 13 – 16 psi.
-High performance caps range from 19 – 32 psi.
-Water boils at 212° F, increasing the pressure in a closed system increases the boiling point.
-This allows manufacturers to manufacture engines with higher operating temperatures.
+The caps pressure rating varies by engine application, anywhere from 13 – 16 psi.
+High-performance caps range from 19 – 32 psi.
+Water boils at 212° F; increasing the pressure in a closed system increases the boiling point.
+Increasing the boiling point allows manufacturers to manufacture engines with higher operating temperatures.